 - 1 cup fresh cut corn

-- Add the potatoes, carrots, onions, zucchini, green beans, tomatoes, salt, pepper, and water (plus any additional herbs/seasoning you may use -- see note) to the crock pot.
+- Add the potatoes, carrots, onions, peppers, zucchini, green beans, tomatoes, Italian seasoning, salt, pepper, and broth to the crock pot.

-- Turn it on high, cover, and cook for 6 hours, or until the potatoes are fork tender.
+- Set the crock pot to low, cover, and cook for 5 1/2 hours, or until the potatoes are fork tender.

-- Thirty minutes before the soup is done, add the beans, corn, and pasta.
-Re-cover and continue cooking for the remaining 30 minutes, until the pasta is tender.
+- Add the cannellini beans, corn, and pasta.
+Re-cover and continue cooking for an additional 30 minutes, until the pasta is tender.

 - To serve, stir the soup, ladle into bowls, add a tablespoon of the pesto on top of each bowl of soup.